Root Cause Analysis Tip: Extent of Cause … Extent of Condition

-But the theory of extent of cause and extent of condition go far beyond the nuclear industry and are the reason for writing this root cause analysis tip … everyone needs to understand and apply the theory of extent of cause and extent of condition in their root cause analysis efforts.
+But the theory of extent of cause/extent of condition goes far beyond the nuclear industry and are the reason for writing this root cause analysis tip … everyone needs to understand and apply the theory of extent of cause and extent of condition in their root cause analysis efforts.

 Therefore, I will define each of the “extents” and then provide an example from the wind turbine industry.

 First, let’s look at extent of condition.
 Extent of condition evaluations are usually done soon after an accident to decide if additional immediate actions are needed to address the risk of additional failures while a root cause analysis is being conducted.

 The presence of similar conditions (Causal Factors in TapRooT® terminology) across the organization.

 Usually, extent of condition looks for similar equipment related conditions.
 For example, if a bearing fails, are similar bearings used in similar circumstances or equipment that could also fail?

 Extent of condition can also be applied to human error related Causal Factors.
 For example, if a valve is opened accidentally, are there similar valves that might be opened accidentally?

 The trick to performing an extent of condition evaluation is to decide how “similar” the condition/Causal Factor has to be.
 For example, on the equipment side, does the bearing have to be the identical type in exactly the same service?
 Evaluating this “sameness” will be a matter of engineering judgment and the risk presented by additional failures before a complete root cause analysis and corrective actions are completed.